Hiroshi Amano Keynote Speaker and 2014 Nobel Laureate in Physics

 2014 Nobel Laureate in Physics | Co-Inventor of the Blue LED | Professor & CIRFE Director, Nagoya University

-The inventor whose blue LED made modern lighting possible, Hiroshi Amano is a 2014 Nobel Laureate in Physics and Professor at Nagoya University.
-His decades of work on GaN semiconductors now point toward the next revolution: cleaner energy, smarter power devices, and a more sustainable world.
+The inventor whose blue LED made modern lighting possible, Hiroshi Amano is a 2014 Nobel Laureate in Physics and professor at Nagoya University.
+His decades of work on GaN semiconductors now point toward the next energy revolution: cleaner power devices, more efficient grids, and a more sustainable world.
+On stage, he shows senior audiences why patient, fundamental research produces the breakthroughs that reshape entire industries.

 Want to book Hiroshi Amano as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h: